On generalization of theorems of Pestryakov: Modification of Theorem P5.

 \end{proof}

 Recall that a space $X$ is called {\it proper analytic} if it admits a perfect map onto an analytic subset of a complete separable metric space.
-A space $X$ is a { \it disjoint analytic} iff it is the one-to-one continuous image of a proper analytic space \cite{jan1}.
+A space $X$ is { \it disjoint analytic} if and only if it is a one-to-one continuous image of a proper analytic space \cite{jan1}.
 Note that any $K$-Lusin space is a disjoint analytic space.